Popeye-909/CCF-Marketing-Proposal-July/Qubic_Marketing_Proposal_July_2026_FINAL.md

 # Closing Statement

-This proposal extends the marketing systems now in place on a leaner, more price-conscious budget, while supporting major ecosystem initiatives, including live DOGE mining and the launch of Qubic's third pillar, **Outsourced Computation.**
+This proposal extends the marketing systems now in place on a leaner, more price-conscious budget, while supporting major ecosystem initiatives, including the launch of Qubic's third pillar, **Outsourced Computation.**

 Approval allows Qubic to maintain momentum and continue expanding its presence across the broader AI and decentralized compute ecosystem, while reflecting clear budget discipline in the current market.